cazala/coin-hive-stratum/README.md

 #### How can I make my proxy work with wss://?

-You will need to create an HTTPS server and pass it to your proxy, like this:
+You will need to pass a private key file and a certificate file to your proxy:

 ```js
 const Proxy = require("coin-hive-stratum");